Before the day

 Save your story

-The Word and email versions include your moment and the generated poster prompts.
+The Word and email versions include your moment and the generated poster prompt.

 About the poster option

-For privacy and browser-safety reasons, this page copies the prompt and opens your chosen tool.
-It does not automatically send your work into Gemini or ChatGPT.
-Paste the prompt when the chat opens.
+For privacy and browser-safety reasons, this page only prepares a prompt for you to copy.
+It does not automatically send your story anywhere.

 Then: bring your poster or saved story to class.